LucaMarzialetti/Crawler_BGPStream/README.md

 ## Saving & Restoring Data

-All the data needed for the caching are stored under this two objects with the following structure:
+All the data needed for the session are stored under two objects of localStorage with the following structure:

 localStorage['skiplist']
 * a list of the eventid to be skipped